Modern Archaeology Was Shaped by Women

-TVA archeologist Michaelyn Harle (pictured above using a magnetometer, which maps spatial variations and contrast in the soil) was recently featured in the Tennessee Council for Professional Archeology (TCPA) blog.
-Her article focused on the role women have played in shaping the modern study of archeology.
+TVA archaeologist Michaelyn Harle (pictured above using a magnetometer, which maps spatial variations and contrast in the soil) was recently featured in the Tennessee Council for Professional Archaeology (TCPA) blog.
+Her article focused on the role women have played in shaping the modern study of archaeology.
 We sat down with her for a Q&A.

 How did you get interested in the field of archaeology?

 I grew up in Pennsylvania.
 When I was 13, my dad had a conference to attend in Greece, and my mom and I went with him.
 That trip started my obsession with archaeology.

 Then when I was an undergrad at Indiana University of Pennsylvania, we did a “mound builders” trip all over the Southeast in which we studied Native American mounds.
 That’s what led to my interest in this time period and part of the country.
 I started at TVA as a contractor and just loved it—TVA has some of the most significant sites in the Southeast.
 And I just never left.

 What is it like to be a woman in your field?